 This probably comes as no surprise: hockey is the most popular sport in Canada, with 46 percent of Canadians following the NHL, according to University of Lethbridge research.
 Meanwhile, stateside, hockey is the fifth-most popular sport — tied with NBA basketball and just ahead of pro soccer, according to this Harris Poll.
 The sixth game of last year’s Stanley Cup Final between the Chicago Blackhawks and the Tampa Bay Lightning set a record for NBC, pulling a 41.0 household rating in Chicago, the city’s highest draw ever for a hockey contest.

-If you’re one of the growing number of hockey fans following the sport, these technology tips will help you get the most out of your game-watching experience.
+If you’re one of the growing number of hockey fans following the sport, NHL Network and these technology tips will help you get the most out of your game-watching experience.

 To watch hockey, your two best options right now are 4K TVs and home theater projectors.
 The biggest difference between them is that TVs are more affordable for 4K quality, while projectors allow for bigger screens.
 4K TVs average 50 to 80 inches, while projectors average 120 inches and even larger.